avh4/elm-format/README.md

 You will need to download the version appropriate for your OS, unzip it, and place `elm-format` or `elm-format.exe` (windows) on your `PATH`.
 Simpler installation options will be available once there is a stable release of elm-format.

+Users of the [homebrew](http://brew.sh) package manager for macOS can install development / alpha versions of `elm-format` as follows:

+    brew install --devel homebrew/devel-only/elm-format

 If you need PGP signatures, see the [releases page](https://github.com/avh4/elm-format/releases).

 ### For Elm 0.18